 Grant milestones often feel restrictive, especially in deep tech where breakthroughs rarely follow a straight line.
-But KPIs aren’t meant to trap you—they’re meant to align expectations between you and your funder.
+But KPIs aren't meant to trap you -- they're meant to align expectations between you and your funder.
 The real risk comes from poorly designed metrics that focus on activity instead of outcomes.
 This guide outlines a four-step framework for building milestones that are SMART, grounded in credible baselines, and balanced between leading and lagging indicators.
 It also explains how to negotiate flexibility before signing your award agreement.
 When designed correctly, KPIs become a shared roadmap, not a report card.

 Why your grant KPIs keep funders up at night